rvsfirecreeper/Cryptalis/SECURITY.md

 ## Reporting a Vulnerabity

-Create an issue with the tag `security` to gain immediate attention from contributors and maintainers.
-If you have a fix, please create a pr with the appropriate tags.
+Create an issue with the label `security` to gain immediate attention from contributors and maintainers.
+If you have a fix, please create a pr with the appropriate labels.
 You can expect me(rvsfirecreeper) or another maintainer to review it in 1-2 days.